nicolay-r/blog/_posts/2022-05-01-process-mass-media-relations-with-arekit.md

 ```

 Next, we declare a **synonyms collection**.
-It is provided by AREkit and allows us to address on the named entities coreference problem.
+It is provided by AREkit and allows us to address on the named entity co-reference problem.
-In order to initialize this collection, there is a need to provide a list of synonym goups
+In order to initialize this collection, there is a need to provide a list of synonym groups
 ([see an example](https://raw.githubusercontent.com/nicolay-r/ARElight/main/data/synonyms.txt)).
 Since the entity values are in russian, it expected to represent them in a lemmatized format.
 For the latter we adopt a wrapper over [mystem](https://github.com/aotd1/mystem) (`MystemWrapper`) library.